LucidTechnics/lucidtechnics.github.com/_posts/articles/2012-12-12-site-launch.md

 We manage the site using [Prose](http://developmentseed.org/blog/2012/june/25/prose-a-content-editor-for-github/).
 Prose is a content editor built and based on [Jekyll](https://github.com/mojombo/jekyll), a blog aware static site generator.
 Prose was created by Michael during his stint at Development Seed when he was here in Washington DC over the summer.
 So much thanks goes out to Michael, as well as Eric Gunderson of Development Seed, who without his sponsorship of Prose development this web site as it stands would not be possible.

-If you would like to learn more about how this site was created please send us an email to [info@lucidtechnics.com]("mailto:info@lucidtechnics.com") and we will be more than happy to explain the details.
+If you would like to learn more about how this site was created please send us an email at [info@lucidtechnics.com]("mailto:info@lucidtechnics.com") and we will be more than happy to explain the details.

 Otherwise please enjoy our new site and let us know if anything you find here interests you.
 And stayed tuned ... we are just getting started!